PatClay7325/manufacturing-analytics-platform/docs/docker-integration.md

 - Downtime reasons
 - Failure modes (ISO 14224 compliant)

-These metrics are automatically collected by Prometheus and can be visualized in Grafana.
+These metrics are automatically collected by Prometheus and can be visualized in Analytics.

 ## Integration with Next.js Application